 I am now in my early 50s and have over 34 years of ‘lived experience of disability in work’ to look back on.
 From being an Engineer to a Receptionist and Welfare Rights Advisor, I moved on to my longest type of work, working in the supported employment industry for people with disabilities.
 I found I was pretty dam good at engaging with employers because I listened to all sides before forming an opinion.
 In 2001 I completed a PgCert on Disability Management in the Workplace and so now had a piece of paper saying I knew something more than most.
 I also learned to become a manager and eventually had a placement team which numbered at least 20 and this heralded the start of a long change process for me.
 In 2008 I was Depressed to such an extent with the tedious bureaucracy required to meet the quality standards demanded by DWP, because it made no difference to the people with disabilities who we were there to help.
 I had a little voice in my head saying “tell them where to stuff it.
 You are worth more they don’t appreciate you, he always sees your poor eyesight as an issue why you are not promoted”.
 I felt anger, frustration and most of all fear that what I wanted, I could not have.
 I did not have a clue how to escape.
 Even worse who could I talk to when I already knew what the advice would be.

-Let’s jump forward to today and tell you what I did about it.
+Let’s jump forward to today and tell you what I did about becoming an expert on disability.

 In September 2012 I set-up my own business called The Life Coach Station to get back the “buzz” I used to have when I made a real difference and helped a person with a disability to retain their job.
 But this was altogether different.
 I have always loved change, I hate tedious and boring existence as I had had in 2008.
 I did get promoted before 2012, but this just added to the feeling of being shackled to an organisation that had evolved into an uncaring organisation more interested in fulfilling its management teams ambitions to have a company car.
 I did not fit in and I knew it.
 Its been four years of learning from my mistakes, becoming a better person, but most of all, being me and doing things as I think they should be done; not how others tell me to do them who don’t know what they are talking about.
 I had only one person to convince, my wife Fiona.